-Crews responded to reports of a fire in Hamil Road, Burlsem, just after 5.10pm on Tuesday February 6.
+Crews responded to reports of a fire in Hamil Road, Burslem, just after 5.10pm on Tuesday February 6.

 On arrival they found the roof was on fire and the aerial ladder platform from Longton attended to tackle the blaze externally.
 Firefighters used two main jets and wore four breathing apparatus.

-Appliances attended from Newcastle, Cheadle, Hanley, Kidgrove, Burslem and the Command Support Vehicle also attended from Stone.
+Appliances attended from Newcastle, Cheadle, Hanley, Kidsgrove, Burslem and the Command Support Vehicle also attended from Stone.